reichlab/decisions/project-posters/hub-dashboard.md

 ### What are we _not_ trying to do?

-We are _not_ trying to make a generalizable dashboard that can accomodate all hub types.
+We are _not_ trying to make a generalizable dashboard that can accommodate all hub types.

 ### How do we judge success?